-Shared Alexa devices can be used in conference rooms in two ways.
-First, you can use your Alexa to join conference calls directly from the Amazon Echo device in the room as an audio conferencing device.
+Shared Echo devices can be used in conference rooms in two ways.
+First, you can use Alexa to join conference calls directly from the Echo device in the room as an audio conferencing device.
 Second, Alexa can be used to control your existing in-room video conferencing equipment.
-In both cases, you can provide access to the room calendar in the Alexa for Business console so that Alexa can determine how to join the meeting.
+In both cases, you can provide access to the room calendar in the Alexa for Business console so that Alexa can look up the meeting dial-in information and automatically join the meeting.

-Alexa for Business works with the most popular video conferencing and in-room systems including Polycom, Cisco TelePresence, Crestron, and Zoom Rooms.
-In addition, the Alexa for Business APIs allow you to build skills so that Alexa can work with additional equipment or perform specific tasks in your conference rooms.
-To learn how to enable your equipment to communicate with Alexa, click here.
+Alexa for Business works with the most popular video conferencing and in-room systems including Polycom, Cisco TelePresence systems, Crestron 3-Series Control Systems, and Zoom Rooms.
+In addition, the Alexa for Business conference device APIs allow you to build skills so that Alexa can work with additional equipment or perform specific tasks in your conference rooms.
+To learn how to enable your conferencing equipment, please see our documentation.

 What can users ask Alexa in conference rooms?